L. l, 1 Carinae

 former humongous constellation.
 Hence, for all four new groups there

 is ONE SEQUENCE of Bayer letters.
-There is, for example, an alpha
+There is, for example, we have

-Carinae, the former alpha Argus, but no 'alpha Velorum'.
-There is a
+'alpha Carinae', former 'alpha Argus', but no 'alpha Velorum'.
+There

 a bit unusual.
 They are glatt Latin words, so if you have tuition in